 Can I have a civil ceremony outside?

-If you want to tie the knot in an outdoor wedding ceremony, then your wedding venue will need a separate civil ceremony license for this.
-The legal elements of the ceremony must also take place in a fixed and permanent structure, such as a wooden gazebo or pagoda.
-This means that you can’t legally marry under a floral arch, on an open beach or in woodland, for example.
+In England and Wales, if you want to tie the knot in an outdoor wedding ceremony, then your wedding venue will need a separate civil ceremony license for this.
+If you're wanting to marry outside, it will need to be under a permanent structure, unlike a floral arch or an open beach setting.
 Don’t presume that any permanent fixture in a wedding venue’s garden will be automatically covered by a civil ceremony license.
 Venues need to purchase licenses for separate structures.
 If you want to know if you can get married in a garden, search our ‘Outdoor wedding ceremony’ filter or simply enquire with your chosen wedding venue in Edinburgh, Lothian & Borders.

 The law does not consider marquees to be permanent structures, even ones that are up all year round.
-If you want to hold your wedding in a marquee, it's best to get married in a nearby church or licensed venue indoors before the reception.
+Due to this law, you can't legally have a civil ceremony in a marquee, even if it's permanent.
 One way to get around this is to have your ceremony over the threshold of a doorway.
 This way, your guests can be seated in the marquee while you are technically indoors.

 A civil wedding ceremony has certain legal requirements.
 You must have two witnesses over the age of 18, and you will need to exchange contractual words of marriage.
 What you say during your ceremony can be changed to a certain degree.
 Ask your registrar about what needs to be included and work around that to make your own words and promises.

 Can I include religious readings or music in my civil ceremony?